List of Tesla Autopilot crashes: Halifax County, North Carolina, US (March 15, 2023)

 On Wednesday, March 15, 2023, in Halifax County, North Carolina, a 17-year-old high school student attending the Haliwa-Saponi Tribal School was struck by a driver in a 2022 Tesla Model Y. The student had just exited a school bus and was crossing the road to his house when he was struck by the Tesla.
 The bus was stopped with flashing lights and its stop arm deployed; the North Carolina State Highway Patrol initially attributed the cause of the injury to "distracted driving".
 The student's father rendered first aid after witnessing the collision, which left the teenager with a broken neck and internal bleeding.
 He was flown to WakeMed and placed on a ventilator.

 It is unclear whether the car was in Autopilot during the accident, but it is being investigated by the State Highway Patrol.
 NHTSA have dispatched a team to investigate.
 Telemetry data indicate that an automated driving system was in use at the time of the crash.

-Las Vegas, Nevada, US (April 10, 2024)

-On April 10, 2024, the driver of a Tesla carrying a passenger for Uber collided with an SUV at an intersection near Las Vegas; the driver of the Tesla was using Full Self-Driving, but the vehicle did not slow after the SUV emerged from a blind spot.
-The driver of the SUV was cited by police for failing to yield the right of way.